yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 automaticDirectoryListingReloads (boolean)
     Whether the CFDP Service should automatically try to send a directory listing request when a client fetches a file listing.
 Default: ``false``

+directoryListingFileName (string)
+    Name of the temporary file the remote entity writes the directory listing into before downlinking it.
+The default ``.dirlist.notsaved`` signals a receiver not to persist it, but some receivers reject filenames that don't match their own naming convention -- override this to a name they accept.
+Default: ``.dirlist.notsaved``

 fileListingParserClassName (string)
     Class for parsing the CFDP directory listing response files.
 Default: ``org.yamcs.filetransfer.BasicListingParser``